balszeg/Thesis/README.md

-# Thesis
+# Traffic Image Detection With Deep Learning

-This repository was made for my thesis.
+This repository was made for the above named thesis.

 It contains the followings: